StrangeBeeCorp/docs/docs/includes/manual-download-installation-cortex.md

             * Replace `<file_name>` with the full name of the versioned file you want to install.
 For example, use `cortex_3.2.1-2_all`.
             * Replace `<major.minor_version>` with the corresponding version directory.
 For example, use `3.2`.

+            !!! tip "Package repository"
+                For details on package organization and naming conventions, see [Cortex Package Repository](/cortex/installation-and-configuration/cortex-packages/).

-    2. Verify the integrity of the downloaded package.
+    1. Verify the integrity of the downloaded package.

           * Check the SHA256 checksum by comparing it with the provided value.